 Classes & Programs / DanceBoys' Dance Programs

 Calling all super heroes, knights and future athletic stars, this dance class rocks!
-Specifically designed for young boys ages 4-6 years, to enhance athletic skills, flexibility, coordination and strength while also being introduced to ballet and contemporary dance.
+This class is specifically designed for young boys ages 3-4 years, to enhance athletic skills, flexibility, coordination and strength while also being introduced to ballet and contemporary dance.

 Instructor: J. Dienger